-Besides brushing up on the top French facts and French politics, here is a checklist of what to prepare for moving to France.
-This guide covers the bureaucratic aspects of moving to France, such as registration with the French authorities and compulsory French health insurance.
+Besides brushing up on the top French facts and French politics, here’s a checklist of what to prepare.
+This guide covers the bureaucratic aspects of moving to France, such as registration with authorities and compulsory health insurance.
 Plus tips on useful tasks, from setting up internet and television and opening a bank account, to purely enjoyable tasks like immersing yourself into French culture and starting your new life abroad in France.

 Crown Relocations is a well established moving company that has over 50 years experience in helping expats smoothly relocate to their new country.
 In addition to removals, they provide excellent customer service from handling immigration issues, facilitating home and school searches, to delivering your pet safe and securely to its new destination.

 Certain nationalities require a visa to travel to France or a residence permit to live in the country.
 Find out if you need a French visa or residence permit, or look into studying in France.
 Typically, European and Swiss citizens moving to France can live and work without requiring any French permit.